SPOT SJ Resources

 Parknav uses big data and AI to predict on-street parking availability.
 The Parknav portal, pictured below, allows planners and the community to have data-driven conversations about parking.
 Users can set a specific hour of any day of the week and see what the predicted parking availability would be for the area in the central map (which covers downtown and some nearby neighborhoods).
 They can also see parking lots and EV parking in that area.
 Users can click on a particular street for more details.
 Another map, in the upper right, shows parking restrictions, permit parking, and paid parking areas.

-The Parknav Parking app helps users navigate to the nearest open parking spot at your destination.
+The Parknav Parking app helps users navigate to the nearest open parking spot at their destination.

 Connect helps you instantly calculate how smart location, affordable homes and traffic reduction strategies can reduce driving and greenhouse gas emissions from residential development.
 It also calculates how much money and space can be saved from right-sized parking.